Love and Rockets (comics)

-Love and Rockets (often abbreviated L&R) is a comic book series by the Hernandez brothers: Gilbert, Jaime, and Mario.
+Love and Rockets (often abbreviated L&R) is a long-running comic book series by the Hernández brothers: Gilbert, Jaime, and Mario.
+The series is published by Fantagraphics.
 It was one of the first comic books in the alternative comics movement of the 1980s.

-The Hernandez brothers produce stories in the series independently of each other.
+The Hernández brothers produce stories in the series independently of each other.
 Gilbert and Jaime produce the majority of the material, and tend to focus on particular casts of characters and settings.
 Those of Gilbert usually focus on a cast of characters in the fictional Central American village of Palomar; the stories often feature magic realist elements.
 The Locas stories of Jaime center on a social group in Los Angeles, particularly the Latina friends and sometime-lovers Maggie and Hopey.